kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         - Once defined on a single Ingress, it impacts every Ingress within IngressGroup.

     !!!note ""
-        - Once enabled SSLRedirect, every HTTP listener will be configured with a default action which redirects to HTTPS, other rules will be ignored.
+        - Once enabled SSLRedirect, every HTTP listener will be configured with a default action which redirects to the specified port, other rules will be ignored.
-        - The SSL port that redirects to must exists on LoadBalancer.
+        - The SSL port that it redirects to must be an HTTPS listening-port on LoadBalancer otherwise will error.
 See [alb.ingress.kubernetes.io/listen-ports](#listen-ports) for the listen ports configuration.

     !!!example
         ```